ibm-cloud-docs/dl/faqs.md

 {:faq}

 There is no SLA on {{site.data.keyword.dl_short}} today.
 You can achieve 99.99% effectively with two or more direct links that are properly configured for failover by using BGP, but IBM cannot control that or provide an SLA on it.

+## For Direct Link (2.0) offerings, does IBM set a BGP password?
+{: #on-direct-link-exchange-does-ibm-set-a-bgp-password}
+{:faq}

+By default, BGP passwords for Direct Link aren't set up.
+IBM does not support enabling a BGP password.